Got a complaint about buses, trains, planes, ferries, natural gas, electricity, coal, water or postal services?

 If at the end of the complaint process I'm not satisfied with the service I received from the Consumer Council - what do I do?

 - Write to the Chief Executive of the Consumer Council.

-- We will acknowledge your complaint within two days and respond within ten.
+- We will acknowledge your complaint within three days.

 - After a full investigation, we will explain what happened.

 - If we have made a mistake, we will apologise and put things right if we can.